Mr. Mercedes

-Mr. Mercedes is a crime novel by American writer Stephen King.
+Mr Mercedes is a crime novel by American writer Stephen King.
 He calls it his first hard-boiled detective book.
 It was published on June 3, 2014.
-It is the first volume in a trilogy, followed in 2015 by Finders Keepers, the first draft of which was finished around the time Mr. Mercedes was published, and End of Watch in 2016.
+It is the first volume in a trilogy, followed in 2015 by Finders Keepers, the first draft of which was finished around the time Mr Mercedes was published, and End of Watch in 2016.

-The novel won the 2015 Edgar Award for Best Novel from the Mystery Writers of America and Goodreads Choice Awards for 2014 in the "Mystery and Thriller" category.
+The novel won the 2015 Edgar Award for Best Novel from the Mystery Writers of America and Goodreads Choice Awards for 2014 in the Mystery and Thriller category.

 Background information

 During his Chancellor's Speaker Series talk at University of Massachusetts Lowell on December 7, 2012, King indicated that he was writing a crime novel about a retired policeman being taunted by a murderer.
-With a working title Mr. Mercedes and inspired by a true event about a woman driving her car into a McDonald's restaurant, it was originally meant to be a short story just a few pages long.
-Describing the novel for an interview with USA Today, published on September 18, 2013, King said that while it was started prior to the Boston Marathon bombings, Mr. Mercedes involves a terrorist plot which is "too creepily close for comfort".
+With the working title Mr Mercedes and inspired by a true event about a woman driving her car into a McDonald's restaurant, it was originally meant to be a short story just a few pages long.

+Describing the novel for an interview with USA Today, published on September 18, 2013, King said that, while it was started prior to the Boston Marathon bombings, Mr Mercedes involves a terrorist plot that is "too creepily close for comfort".
 An excerpt was published in the May 16, 2014 issue of Entertainment Weekly.

 Plot

 The driver of a Mercedes S class plows into the crowd of people at a job fair, killing eight and severely injuring many.
 The Mercedes has been stolen from a woman named Olivia Trelawney, who later kills herself out of guilt.
-Bill Hodges, a recently retired detective from the local police department, receives a letter from an individual claiming to be the culprit, referring to himself as "Mr. Mercedes".
+Bill Hodges, a recently retired detective from the local police department, receives a letter from an individual claiming to be the culprit, referring to himself as "Mr Mercedes".
 Hodges is divorced, lonely and fed up with his life, occasionally considering suicide.
 The letter intrigues Hodges, who investigates the case instead of turning the letter over to his former police colleague, Pete Huntley.

-Brady Hartsfield, the man behind the job fair massacre, is an emotionally disturbed psychopath who lost his father at age eight.
-When he was a young boy, he killed his mentally handicapped brother at the prompting of his alcoholic mother, with whom he has an incestuous relationship.
+Brady Hartsfield, the man behind the job-fair massacre, is an emotionally disturbed psychopath who lost his father at age eight.
+When he was a young boy he killed his mentally handicapped brother at the prompting of his alcoholic mother, with whom he has an incestuous relationship.
 Brady works in an electronics store and sells ice cream from a truck as his second job.
 Riding in the truck enables him to observe Hodges and his neighbors, among them seventeen-year-old Jerome Robinson, who does small chores for Hodges.

 Hodges meets Olivia's sister, Janey Patterson, who hires him to investigate her suicide and the theft of the Mercedes.
 Hodges and Janey soon begin dating.
-Hodges finds out, with the help of computer-savvy Jerome, how Mr. Mercedes stole the car and drove Olivia (whom he made contact with through his job at the electronics shop) to suicide by leaving eerie sound files on her computer that were set to go off at unpredictable intervals, which escalated her feelings of guilt.
+Hodges finds out, with the help of computer-savvy Jerome, how Mr Mercedes stole the car and drove Olivia (whom he made contact with through his job at the electronics shop) to suicide by leaving eerie sound files on her computer that were set to go off at unpredictable intervals, which escalated her feelings of guilt.